lscuquejo/Spring-Project/readme.md

 29 - Added an general exception handler (but it’s just giving me an exception with a string not json).

 30- Created Customized ErrorMessage object and implemented it to

+31- Added the general exception handler to all api.